zapstar/brainf-ck/README.md

 # Brainfuck Interpreter

 My sunday evening attempt on writing an interpreter for the BF language.
+The interpreter is fairly complete with good amount of tests passing.
+Bug fixes/pull requests are always welcome.

 ## Tests